 Naturehike Goose Down Pants (Unisex)

-Comfort-focused to the core, the Naturehike pants are a great option for lounging on chilly nights around the campsite.
+Best for ComfortComfort-focused, the Naturehike Goose Down Pants are a great option for lounging on chilly nights around the campsite.

-These trousers are made with 700-fill goose down, which offers a mix of affordability and packability.
+These pants are made with 700-fill goose down, which offers a mix of affordability and packability.
 They also have a 20D nylon shell for durability while you’re adventuring outside.

 Furthermore, Naturehike built these down-insulated pants with a set of full-length zippers on each side so you can put them on and take them off without removing your shoes.
 They also have an adjustable waist and plenty of pockets for added convenience.